-The Program Development Committee is responsible for promoting engagement among the Fellows Alumni with each other, other LCLD program participants, and LCLD Members by developing substantive programming and organizing networking events.
-The committee is responsible for organizing (1) roundtable discussions involving LCLD Members, other business and community leaders, and Fellows Alumni in cities throughout the United States, (2) networking events, (3) graduation events, and (4) get-togethers in connection with Leadership Lunches and Learning Experiences, and (5) other events or programs that focus on career development, leadership training, or relationship incubation.
+The Program Development Committee is responsible for organizing (1) substantive programs based on the needs of each city; (2) roundtable discussions involving LCLD Members, other business and community leaders, and LCLD Alumni in cities throughout the United States; (3) networking events; (4) Fellows and Pathfinder program graduation events; (5) get-togethers in connection with Leadership Lunches and Learning Experiences; and (6) other events or programs that focus on career development, leadership training, or relationship incubation.

 - Facilitate access to role models and support through programs involving LCLD Members.

-- Organize a Fellows graduation event.
+- Organize a Fellows or Pathfinder program graduation event.